MEET

 Marketing Director

 Monal is a law student at O.P.
 Jindal Global University in Delhi NCR.
-As Creative Head of Project Outlive Yourself, she led organ donation awareness efforts through workshops and outreach with elderly communities and institutions.
-At Treasurer of Girl Up, she supported menstrual health initiatives, including a pad donation drive with underserved communities.
-During her internship with Child Rights and You, she raised over $10,000 for girls’ education while contributing to research and advocacy efforts.
-Monal also serves as a Youth Mentor at the Kitaab Aur Kalam Foundation, where she supports students’ growth.
+As Creative Head of Project Outlive Yourself, she led organ donation awareness through workshops and outreach with elderly communities and institutions.
+As Treasurer of Girl Up, she supported menstrual health initiatives for underserved communities.
+During her internship with Child Rights and You, she raised over $10,000 for girls’ education while contributing to research and advocacy.
+She serves as a Youth Mentor at the Kitaab Aur Kalam Foundation.

 Expert Advisors